ali-ehmed/water-intake-tracker-challenge/README.md

    * Any notes or assumptions
    * How you tested your work
-   * Anything you’d improve with more time
+   * Anything you'd improve with more time

 ---